OpenSLO/OpenSLO/README.md

     value: numeric # value used to compare metrics values.
 All objectives of the SLO need to have a unique value.
     target: numeric [0.0, 1.0) # budget target for given objective of the SLO
     timeSliceTarget: numeric (0.0, 1.0] # required only when budgetingMethod is set to TimeSlices
-    # ratioMetric {good, total} should be defined only if thresholdMetric is not set.
+    # ratioMetric {good, total} or {bad, total} should be defined only if thresholdMetric is not set.
-    # ratioMetric good and total have to contain the same source type configuration (for example for prometheus).
+    # ratioMetric good or bad and total have to contain the same source type configuration (for example for prometheus).
     ratioMetric:
         incremental: true | false #todo: add description
-        good: # the numerator
+        good: # the numerator, required when "bad" is not set
           source: string # data source for the "good" numerator
+          queryType: string # a name for the type of query to run on the data source
+          query: string # the query to run to return the numerator
+        bad: # the numerator, required when "good" is not set
+          source: string # data source for the "bad" numerator
           queryType: string # a name for the type of query to run on the data source
           query: string # the query to run to return the numerator
         total: # the denominator